colemanwadsworth/Awesome-Heroes-Wiki/Gods/Shifra.md

 ---

-Effect at level 7: (19): Doubles your attack dice, turns all damage you deal into magic damage, and grants fire magic immunity
+(19): Doubles your attack dice, turns all damage you deal into magic damage, and grants fire magic immunity

 ---